Tetchnoblade/NightX-Client/README.md

 If NightX fails to launch or provides an error:

 - Remove all mods except for NightX to see if it's an incompatibility issue
-- If NightX crashes / fails to start, open an issue on the [Github page](https://github.com/Aspw-w/NightX-Client/issues)
-  - The issue must provide your crash / error log

 # Configs
 Loading configs is done via the command `.config onlinelist` or `.config onlineload <config_name>`